 Text by Kengo Kuma Architects

 This is a “wooden community center” located in Darling Harbour in the center of Sydney’s downtown district.
-The objective for this community center was to create a soft and warm low-rise structure integrated with the square, in contrast to the group of high-rise multi-dwelling buildings in the surrounding area.
+The objective for this community center was to create a soft and warm, low-rise structure that is integrated with the square, in contrast to the group of high-rise, multi-dwelling buildings in the surrounding area.

-Hoods were placed randomly on the inside of the glass screens that can be opened in the market on the ground floor to blend in with the active street community daily, and the wooden spiral-shaped façade was extended into the square to transform it into a pergola that provides shade in the square.
-The upper floors contain a childcare center, library, restaurants, and other functions needed by the community, and each floor plate was shifted so that the view from each floor and the terraced housing differs.
+Hoods were placed randomly on the inside of the glass screens that can be opened on the ground floor market, blending in with the active street community daily.
+The wooden spiral-shaped façade was extended into the square to transform it into a pergola that provides shade.
+The upper floors contain a childcare center, library, restaurants, and other community facilities, and each floor plate was designed to shift the view from each floor and the terraced housing, resulting in a unique perspective.

-The wooden screen that is comprised of wooden “threads” that are wrapped around the building in an irregular pattern gives it a very different expression from the surrounding high-rise buildings.
-The bent Accoya softwood members are randomly placed so that the panels overlap with each other onsite in a manner that the joints cannot be seen.
+The wooden screen, comprised of wooden “threads” wrapped around the building in an irregular pattern, gives it a distinctly different expression from the surrounding high-rise buildings.
+The bent Accoya softwood members are randomly placed so that the panels overlap with each other onsite in a manner that the joints are not visible.

-This structure resulted in an interior space that resembles a silkworm cocoon and a primitive façade that looks like a bird’s nest, creating an oasis in the middle of an urban jungle.
+This structure resulted in an interior space that resembles a silkworm cocoon and a primitive façade that resembles a bird’s nest, creating an oasis in the midst of an urban jungle.

 The Darling Exchange Gallery